 The GFRC is made of borosilicate glass fiber (E glass) and soda-lime silicate fiber (A glass) for reinforced brittle matrix.

-Both E glass and A glass fibers had very high tensile strengths about 280 to 3500 MPa as well as high elastic moduli 3.1 to 3.5 GPa, but quickly loose their strength, when placed in a typical cement-based matrix of high alkalinity.
+Both E glass and A glass fibers had very high tensile strengths about 280 to 3500 MPa and high elastic moduli of 3.1 to 3.5 GPa, but quickly lose their strength, when placed in a typical cement-based matrix of high alkalinity.

-Alkaline resistance glass fiber (AR-glass) to make composite durable.
+Alkaline resistance glass fiber (AR-glass) makes the composite durable.

 The behaviour of Glass fiber reinforced concrete (GFRC):